apiaryio/api-blueprint-ast/Parse Result.md

 - `warnings` (array[[Warning](#warning)]) - Ordered array of warnings occurred during the parsing, if any

 ### AST
-This object is the [Blueprint](README.md#blueprint-object) object as defined in the [AST Blueprint serialization Media Type v2.1](https://github.com/apiaryio/api-blueprint-ast).
+This object is the [Blueprint](README.md#blueprint-object) object as defined in the [AST Blueprint serialization Media Type](https://github.com/apiaryio/api-blueprint-ast).

 ### Source Map
-This object is the [Blueprint Source Map](README.md#blueprint-source-map) object as defined in [AST Blueprint serialization Media Type v2.1](https://github.com/apiaryio/api-blueprint-ast).
+This object is the [Blueprint Source Map](README.md#blueprint-source-map) object as defined in [AST Blueprint serialization Media Type](https://github.com/apiaryio/api-blueprint-ast).

 ### Error